alanjfs/ragdoll-web/download.md

 <blockquote class="faq">What are my workstation requirements?</blockquote>

+Anything capable of running Maya can run Ragdoll.

 - Windows 10+ or CentOS 7+
 - 64-bit Intel® or AMD® processor
 - 4 GB of RAM